ebentley17/Deniz_lab_code/README.md

 would result in a given change in protein molecular weight, to assist in analyzing mass spectromotry results.

+- `Thesis Chapter 3 - Supporting Information` is available as a .ipynb or .html file.
+This code is abbreviated in my PhD thesis and available in full here.

 <br>

 ### Version 2.1.1 Changelog